MyrtleSoftware/myrtle-vision/classification/README.md

 3. Download and set up your dataset in the base directory of the repository, using or adding to `data_configs/data_config.json` accordingly.
-For example, if using the Resisc45 dataset with the provided Resisc45 config, your directory hierarchy should look like this:
+For example, if using the Resisc45 dataset with the provided Resisc45 config, your directory hierarchy should look like this (see [below](#Resisc45) for how to set up the Resisc45 dataset automatically):
    ```bash
    $ pwd
    <...>/myrtle-vision/classification